-This fund invests at least 60% of its assets in assets that meet ESG standards defined by the Company (#1 Aligned with E/S characteristics).
-At least 5% of the fund's assets are invested in sustainable investments (#1A Sustainable).
+This fund invests at least 51% of its assets in assets that meet the ESG standards defined by the Company (#1 Aligned with E/S characteristics).

-Up to 40% of the fund's assets can be invested in assets for which the ESG assessment methodology is not applied or for which ESG data coverage is not complete (#2 Other).
-Within this quota, investments of up to 40% of the fund's assets in investments for which there is not complete data coverage with respect to the ESG assessment categories and exclusions are tolerated.
-This tolerance does not apply to the Norm Assessment, so companies are required to apply good governance practices.
+Up to 49% of the assets of the fund may be invested in assets that have not been assessed via the ESG assessment methodology or for which ESG data coverage is not complete (#2 Other).
+Within this quota, investments of up to 49% of the assets of the fund in assets for which there is not complete data coverage with respect to the ESG assessment categories and exclusions are tolerated.
+This tolerance does not apply to the Norm Assessment, i.e., companies must follow good governance practices.

+Asset allocation

-Asset allocation describes the share of investments in specific assets.
+describes the share of investments in specific assets.